Statistics on young people neither in employment nor in education or training

 NEETs: analysis by degree of urbanisation

 Figure 6 presents information on young people (aged 20–34) who were neither in employment nor in education and training, according to their place of residence, as defined in terms of its degree of urbanisation.

 Young people in the EU living in cities were less likely to be out of employment and education and training …

-The pattern of lowest NEET rates in cities (as compared with rural areas and towns and suburbs) was repeated in 17 EU Member States.
-Among these, the biggest differences in rates between cities and rural areas were recorded in Lithuania, Greece and Romania, where the gap was at least 11.5 percentage points, rising to 21.0 points in Bulgaria.
+The pattern of lowest NEET rates in cities (as compared with rural areas and towns and suburbs) was repeated in 18 EU Member States.
+Among these, the biggest differences in rates between cities and rural areas were recorded in Greece and Romania, where the gap was at least 11.0 percentage points, rising to 20.2 points in Bulgaria.

 … although the share of young people neither in employment nor in education and training was more mixed when analysed by degree of urbanisation in EU Member States which recorded relatively low overall NEET rates

 Among EU Member States that had an overall NEET rate for young people that was below the EU average there was a mixed picture.
 In the eastern and northern Member States, the lowest NEET rates were recorded in cities; this was most notably the case in Lithuania.
-In contrast, there were six Member States where young people living in cities recorded the highest NEET rate: Belgium, the United Kingdom, Slovenia, Austria, Luxembourg and the Netherlands.
-Among these, Belgium stood out as its NEET rate for young people living in cities (21.5 %) was 10.4 percentage points higher than the rate for young people living in rural areas.
+By contrast, there were five Member States where young people living in cities recorded the highest NEET rate: France, Belgium, Austria, Slovenia and the Netherlands.
+Among these, Belgium stood out as its NEET rate for young people living in cities (20.9 %) was 10.3 percentage points higher than the rate for young people living in rural areas.